 - Company size

 payment history is the most important factor when it comes to business credit scores.
 Does your company pay its bills on time?
 Some lenders make their decisions based solely off this one number!

 If you're trying to secure business financing, it's best not just rely on one report.
 That way there are no surprises when applying for loans or lines of credit with lenders who require information like this!
 With the Equifax Business Credit Reports package available from Bullseye Finance Group - which includes five different types o reports at an affordable price-gouging rate per individual service-, things will be much easier going forward because users get their Risk Score and Failure Scores included in every order alongside key Performance Indicators (KPIs).

-The credit reports from Experian are a great way to get an idea of your business’s financial standing.
-You can either pay $39.95 for one report and scores or subscribe in order receive ongoing monitoring updates with the latter option being less expensive at only 179 dollars per year!
+The credit reports from Experian are a great way to get an idea of your business's financial standing.
+You can either pay $39.95 for one report and scores or subscribe in order to receive ongoing monitoring updates with the latter option being less expensive at only 179 dollars per year!

 what is the range for business credit scores?

 The range for business credit scores is typically from 300-850, and the higher the score, the lower the risk.
-Business with a good credit score can usually obtain lower interest rates on loans and lines of credit, while those with a low score may face higher rates or be denied financing altogether.
+Businesses with good credit score can usually obtain lower interest rates on loans and lines of credit, while those with low scores may face higher rates or be denied financing altogether.